MrSBR/Gromacs-manual/README.md

 # Gromacs-manual

+Contain a manual for Gromacs simulations in pdf format.
-Python files for modifying large pdb files and files for Gromacs simulation/analysis.
+Also contain python files for modifying large pdb files and files for Gromacs simulation/analysis.